 Yes!
 While primarily used to measure blasted steel, surface profile gauges can be used for many applications.
 Some gauges also feature an extended range and larger radius probe tip to suit a wide range of applications.
 Including…

 The PosiTector SPG uses a durable tungsten carbide tip for long life and continuous accuracy.
-If required, SPG probe tips can be replaced by the gage operator.
+If required, SPG probe tips can be replaced by the gauge operator.

 The 60° tip complies with most test standards including ASTM D 4417 B.